pablode/gatling/README.md

   <a href="http://pablode.com/gatling/usdview_coffeemaker.png"><img width=400 src="http://pablode.com/gatling/usdview_coffeemaker_sm.png" /></a>
 </p>
 <p align="middle">
-  <a href="https://www.blendswap.com/blend/16368">cekuhnen's Coffee Maker</a> (<a href="https://creativecommons.org/licenses/by/2.0/legalcode">CC-BY</a>), slightly modified, rendered using Gatling inside <a href="https://graphics.pixar.com/usd/docs/USD-Toolset.html#USDToolset-usdview">Pixar's usdview</a> tool.
+  Claas Kuhnen's <a href="https://github.com/pablode/usd-assets/tree/main/coffeemaker">Coffee Maker</a>, rendered using Gatling inside Pixar's <a href="https://openusd.org/release/toolset.html#usdview">usdview</a> tool.
 </p>

 A headless standalone is provided that accepts a USD file (.usd, .usda, .usdc, .usdz) as input.
 Make sure that there is a polygonal light source in the scene.